Table of Contents

-If you do not want to add to those numbers, spaying or neutering your cat is the way to go.
+If you don’t want to add to those numbers, spaying or neutering your cat is the way to go.
 Also, many owners of a female cat can eliminate the task of finding homes for countless litters of kittens just by spaying their pet cat.
 Even if those owners do find good homes for all of the kittens, these litters still add to the overall population and reduce the chances of finding homes for shelter cats.

 On the other hand, if you are planning to breed your cat at some point, spaying or neutering is something that conflicts with those plans.
 It’s obvious right?
 Spaying and neutering surgeries are irreversible.
 That is, they cannot be reversed if you decide to breed your cat later.